| |

 Another cause of alopecia in cats is stress.

 Changes to environment and ownership can trigger hair loss (e.g. loss of a companion).
-Limiting outdoor access is beneficial to avoid hazards, but can trigger boredom.

 Try environmental enrichment.
 This includes adding stimulating items: